mikeireland/pyxis/commander/README.md

 # Commander

-Commander is a command line tool interface library.
+Commander is a command line tool interface library, based on the Pyxis project's commander written by Julien Tom Bernard, which in turn was based on earlier ZMQ work by Mike Ireland, and inspired by SUSI and CHARA code.
+The intent in this implementation is to limit dependencies and maximise simplicity.

 ## Quick start